Things To Do in Melbourne Solo

 If you prefer your view from a stationary point, one of the things to do in Melbourne at night is to visit one of Melbourne’s best-kept secrets.
 The Lui Bar is the cocktail bar attached to Vue de Monde’s restaurant and enjoys the same incredible views from level 55 of the Rialto Tower.

 If you need a bit more excitement during your visit then how about seeing the city on the back of a Harley?
 One of the fun things to do in Melbourne.
 Starting from the centre of the city, the bike will take you through the city’s heart before winding its way around the Melbourne Grand Prix racetrack at Albert Park.

 So you can follow in the footsteps of your favourite racing driver by racing the exact same track on the back of a Harley Davidson instead.
 No peddle power is required for this ride.
 All you need to do is just sit back, relax and take advantage of the many photo opportunities along the way.
+I did this when I was there and loved it!
 It's one of the best things to do in Melbourne to get the heart pumping.

 * Check all tours: Harley Davidson ride in Melbourne

 Go Wine Tasting

 When you’re in Melbourne, you’re only really an hour and a half at most away from some of the best wineries in the world.
 The Mornington Peninsula is one of the places to visit near Melbourne, where you can sample some of the greatest cool-climate chardonnays around.
 You will be surrounded by stunning forests and within nature before you know it.
 And, with the Peninsula only a short drive away from town, you can be back in time for supper at one of the many glorious cocktail bars in town.

 * Check prices, dates and availability: Mornington Peninsula Full-Day Tour